Skip to main content

 }

-If you pass schema contract explicitly the following happens to schema entities:
+If you pass a schema contract explicitly, the following happens to schema entities:

 2. columns modes are mapped into the extra modes of Pydantic (see below). dlt will apply this setting recursively if models contain other models.

-3. data_type supports following modes for Pydantic: evolve will synthesize lenient model that allows for any data type.
-This may result with variant columns upstream. freeze will re-raise ValidationException. discard_row will remove the non-validating data items. discard_value is not currently supported.
-We may eventually do that on Pydantic v2.
+3. data_type supports the following modes for Pydantic: evolve will synthesize a lenient model that allows for any data type.
+This may result in variant columns upstream. freeze will re-raise ValidationException. discard_row will remove the non-validating data items. discard_value is not currently supported.
+We may eventually do that in Pydantic v2.

 dlt maps column contract modes into the extra fields settings as follows.